Convergence and optimality of an adaptive modified weak Galerkin finite element method: Notation and Preliminary

-One $\nabla_h v_{\mathcal{T}}$ in \eqref{eq:IPDG} is replaced by $\nabla_w v_{\mathcal{T}}$ in \eqref{eq:pb-mwg2}.
-The major difference is that the mWG \eqref{eq:pb-mwg} is automatically coercive and continuous as the bilinear form $a_{\mathcal{T}}(\cdot, \cdot)$ induces a norm.
-While in IPDG \eqref{eq:IPDG}, the penalty parameter $\mu$ being sufficiently large is a necessary condition to achieve the coercivity both theoretically and numerically \cite{Shahbazi:2005explicit}. \end{remark}
+The only difference is that one $\nabla_h v_{0}$ in \eqref{eq:IPDG} is replaced by $\nabla_w v_{\mathcal{T}}$ in \eqref{eq:pb-mwg2}.
+This minor change leads to a major improvement that the mWG \eqref{eq:pb-mwg} is automatically coercive and continuous as the bilinear form $a_{\mathcal{T}}(\cdot, \cdot)$ induces a norm.
+While in IPDG \eqref{eq:IPDG}, the penalty parameter $\mu$ being sufficiently large is a necessary condition to achieve the coercivity both theoretically and numerically~\cite{Shahbazi:2005explicit}. \end{remark}